Gataromaro/spotify-api/README.md

 Track feature parameters of one track can be obtained by this code.
 In particular, these parameters is usefull when you play a cover of the track.

+・spotyfy_api_playlist_track_feature.py
+Track feature parameters from one playlist can be obtained.
+And track feature parameters saved in csv file by this code.

 ## Install
 This code use External python library.
 Before You use code, you need to install 'spotipy' and 'pandas' library.